eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

     in the same domain).
     This will lead to an infinite feedback loop for one to each other.

-In the following yaml example, the |ddsrouter| will create two Simple Participants, one for ``domain 0`` and one for ``domain 1``.
+In the following configuration example, the |ddsrouter| will create two Simple Participants, one for ``domain 0`` and one for ``domain 1``.
-This is a typical use case of Domain bridge.
+This is a typical use case of DDS Domain bridge.
-The topics allowed in the two domains will start communicating to each other .
+The topics allowed in the two domains will start communicating to each other.
-Be aware that the communication is not P2P, the data must reach the |ddsrouter| and this will forward the data.
+Note that the communication is not performed between the end-user DDS entities, i.e. the data must reach the |ddsrouter| and this will forward the data.

 .. todo: